Beta Alpha Psi

 - Pay the chapter dues.

 - The executive committee will monitor member participation.
 When a member does not meet the above requirements by the end of any quarter and the committee believes the member is no longer committed to the purposed of BAP, the member will be advised by the Executive Committee of his or her deficiencies and be asked to resign the membership.
+Resignation letters must be sent to the VP of Membership.

 - Inactive members must petition the Executive Committee in writing to reinstate their membership.
+Resignation letters must be sent to the VP of Membership.

 The Executive Committee reserves the right to add to or change these requirements from time to time.
 Requirements must be announced at the beginning of each quarter to be effective for that quarter and must be incorporated in a revised set of by laws.